ln-komandur/linux-utils/common-mountpoints.md

 **Note:** Use `gpasswd --delete <user> <group>` # To delete a user from a group if needed

+## Need to execute a few times

+The following 3 commands (`chown`, `chmod`, and `ls`) need to be executed a few times with each partition opened in nautilus as `<another-user>` until it is possible to create a new folder in each of them.
+It is not clear why they do not work in a single attempt or what changes when they are executed repeatedly, and may have to do with fstab changes taking effect (with `systemctl daemon-reload` or `reboot`).
+While executing them in succession, it is typical to see a `lost+found` folder getting created in them but owned by root.
+This folder has to eventually be owned by the `<first_user>:<first_user's_group>` by these repeated attempts, and that's when it also seems to become possible to create a new folder in each partition as `<another-user>`

-## Change the owner and group from root:root to a different user and group, in this case the super-user
+### Change the owner and group from root:root to a different user and group, in this case the super-user

 `sudo chown -R <first_user>:<first_user's_group> /media/all-users-<partition-name>` # *Do not end the directory name with a '/'.
 Change the owner and group from root:root to a different user and group, in this case the super-user*

 **Note:** Add other non-super users to <first_user's_group> so that they can access this mount point as a member of the group.
 If the partition is not auto mounted in fstab or if that group is the super-user's group, then all those other users need to authenticate with the super user's credentials

-## Set write permission to multiple users using setgid and sticky bits
+### Set write permission to multiple users using setgid and sticky bits

 `sudo chmod -R 2775 /media/all-users-<partition-name>` # *[Refer - set write permission to multiple users](https://ubuntuforums.org/archive/index.php/t-2017287.html).
 2 is the setgid [(set group id bit to inherit the group id for users in the group)](https://linuxconfig.org/how-to-use-special-permissions-the-setuid-setgid-and-sticky-bits)*

-`ls -l /media/` # Check if the sticky bit, the owner and the group are set correctly ``
+`ls -l /media/` # Check if the sticky bit, the owner and the group are set correctly